Cost to Plaster a Ceiling

 They will need an adhesive to attach it by pressing it slowly to the ceiling.
 Afterwards, screws can be used to keep the ceiling rose attached.
 Any holes can be covered after the adhesive has dried completely."

-The average labour cost for plasterers is typically around £170 per day for general plastering and repairs jobs.
-However, they may charge up to £230 to plaster a ceiling as it tends to be a more difficult task.
+The average labour cost for a plaster is typically around £170 per day for general plastering and repairs jobs.
+However, they may charge up to £230 to plaster a ceiling, as it tends to be a more difficult task.
+Labour fees are also usually higher in London and the South East compared to the UK average.

-The timescale of plastering a ceiling will depend on the size and the type of plaster you use.
+The timescale of plastering a ceiling will depend on the size of the room and the type of plaster used.
+Below is an approximate guide:

 Ask a Trade